-Our employees work for the organization’s best and must be loyal to BCC Our employees use their best judgment to promote BCC’s values.
+Our employees work for the organization’s best and must be loyal to BCC Our employees associate themselves with BCC’s values, and use their best judgment to promote these.
 We always safeguard the Association’s interests and focus on contributing to improvements in the work.
 Loyal employees have BCC’s best interest in mind and will prioritize BCC legitimate interests over their own and others’ interests.

 Our employees should be aware that the Association can be linked with their behavior in private settings.
 Being loyal to BCC also includes safeguarding the Association’s reputation through our behavior privately and professionally.